 Research

 My research has concentrated on three inter-related areas: privacy, security, and usability.
-Brief descriptions and selected papers are shown below, while a full list of papers can be found here.

 Privacy